Shawal moon not sighted, Eid tomorrow

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The Shawal moon was not sighted on Thursday and Eidul Fitr would be observed in Pakistan on Saturday.
-A meeting of the Central Ruet-e-Hilal Committee was held here at the Met Office presided over by Mufti Muneebur Rehman.
-The committee received reports from various parts of the country and announced that no credible evidence of moon sighting was reported from any part of the country, hence Eidul Fitr would be observed on Saturday (June 16 2018).
+KARACHI: The Shawal moon was not sighted on Thursday and the Eidul Fitr would be observed in Pakistan on Saturday.
+According to details a meeting of the central Ruet-e-Hilal Committee was held here at Met Office presided over by Mufti Muneebur Rehman.
+The committee received reports from various parts of the country and announced that no credible evidence of moon sighting was reported from any part of the country hence the Eidul Fitr would be observed on Saturday (June 16 2018).

-KARACHI: The Shawal moon was not sighted on Thursday and Eidul Fitr would be observed in Pakistan on Saturday.
-A meeting of the Central Ruet-e-Hilal Committee was held here at the Met Office presided over by Mufti Muneebur Rehman.
-The committee received reports from various parts of the country and announced that no credible evidence of moon sighting was reported from any part of the country, hence Eidul Fitr would be observed on Saturday (June 16 2018).
+KARACHI: The Shawal moon was not sighted on Thursday and the Eidul Fitr would be observed in Pakistan on Saturday.
+According to details a meeting of the central Ruet-e-Hilal Committee was held here at Met Office presided over by Mufti Muneebur Rehman.
+The committee received reports from various parts of the country and announced that no credible evidence of moon sighting was reported from any part of the country hence the Eidul Fitr would be observed on Saturday (June 16 2018).

 Comments